-A stroke occurs when the blood supply is cut off to any part of the brain.
+A stroke occurs when the blood flow is cut off to any part of the brain.
+The loss of blood flow can be caused by a blood clot in an artery of the brain.
+It can also be caused by a blood vessel in a part of the brain that becomes weak and bursts open.
 A stroke is sometimes called a "brain attack."

 What are risk factors and preventive care?

 A risk factor is something that increases your chance of having a stroke.
-You cannot change some risk factors for stroke.
+You can't change some risk factors for stroke.
 But some, you can.

 Changing risk factors that you can control will help you live a longer, healthier life.
 This is called preventive care.

-An important way to help prevent stroke is to see your doctor for regular physical exams.
-Your doctor will want to see you at least once a year.
-Ask your doctor when you should come in for an exam.
+An important way to help prevent stroke is to see your health care provider for regular physical exams.
+Your provider will want to see you at least once a year.

 Risk factors you cannot change

-You cannnot change some risk factors or causes of stroke:
+You can't change some risk factors or causes of stroke:

 - Age.
 Your risk of stroke increases as you get older.

-- Gender.
+- Sex.
 Men have a higher risk of stroke than women.
 But more women than men die from stroke.

 - Genetic characteristics.
 If one of your parents had a stroke, you are at higher risk.